General-relativistic hydrodynamics of non-perfect fluids: 3+1 conservative formulation and application to viscous black-hole accretion: Review of second-order relativistic dissipative hydrodynamics

 which then leads to hyperbolic equations of motion if the term $u^{\lambda}\nabla_{\lambda} \sigma^{\left\langle \mu \nu\right\rangle}$ is substituted using (\ref{eq:BRSSSresumtrick}) in the corresponding parabolic equations of motion.
-Note that $b_{15}$ is a scalar function of $\rho$ and $p$, and can be absorbed in the definitions of the transport coefficients.
-In addition, Eq. (\ref{eq:BRSSSresumtrick}) is accurate to second order in the gradients.
-In this way, the previously acausal behaviour is cured and causality is recovered.
+Note that $b_{15}$ is a scalar function of $\rho$ and $p$ that can be absorbed in the definitions of the transport coefficients, and that Eq. (\ref{eq:BRSSSresumtrick}) is accurate to second order in the gradients, so that the acausal behaviour is cured and causality is recovered.